obsidiandynamics/zerolog/README.md

 * `LogService` — acts as an abstract factory for creating instances of `LogTarget`.
 * `LogTarget` — responsible for the actual logging delegation.
 Has two methods:
     + `boolean isEnabled(int level)` — for determining whether logging for the given level is enabled
-    + `void log(int level, String tag, String format, int argc, Object[] argv, Throwable throwable)` — for handling the log event
+    + `void log(int level, String tag, String format, int argc, Object[] argv, Throwable throwable, String entrypoint)` — for handling the log event
 * `LogServiceBinding` — loaded by [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) when the logging subsystem is bootstrapped, responsible for supplying a `LogService` instance.

 `LogService` and `LogServiceBinding` are typically one-liners; `LogTarget` is where the bulk of the implementation will reside.
 Expect a bit of boilerplate mapping code between Zlg and your target logger.
 For SLFL4J, we made heavy use of function references to streamline the mappings.

 Having implemented the above classes, you will also need to add a file named `com.obsidiandynamics.zerolog.LogServiceBinding` to `META-INF/services`.
 It should contain a single line — the fully qualified name of your `LogServiceBinding` implementation.

+**Note:** If, for whatever reason, you are bundling multiple log bindings into an 'uber' jar, make sure you correctly use merge service files.
+Using the [Gradle Shadow](https://github.com/johnrengelman/shadow) with the `mergeServiceFiles()` option set will take care of this.

 ## Why use printf-style formatting?
 The printf style offers rich formatting options, whereas the traditional stash style is only good for substitution.
 In practice, when using SLF4J, one often succumbs to this style: